-Revised Intelligence for Children Wechsler Scale in Serbian (REVISK) This instrument was used to assess cognitive status of the patients [11, 14].
+Revised Wechsler Intelligence Scale for Children in Serbian (REVISK)

+This instrument was used to assess the cognitive status in patients [11, 14].
 REVISK is a standardized battery of Wechsler tests tailored to evaluate intelligence and cognitive functioning in children aged 5-15 years, culturally adapted for the Serbian population [14].
-REVISK is based on the WISC-R (Wechsler Intelligence Scale for Children) standardization and is psychometrically closest to the WISC-III [15].
+REVISK is based on the WISC-R (Wechsler Intelligence Scale for Children) standardization and is psychometrically closest to the WISC-III

+[15].
 It consists of 11 subtests, and scores are calculated relative to age norms and expressed as scaled scores ranging 1-19 [14].
 Total scores are reported as verbal IQ (VIQ), performance IQ (PIQ), and total IQ (TIQ).
-In this study, internal consistency reliability measured by Cronbach's α coefficient was 0.77, 0.86, and 0.88 for VIQ, PIQ, and TIQ scores, respectively [11].
+In this study, internal consistency reliability measured by Cronbach's a coefficient was 0.77, 0.86, and 0.88 for VIQ, PIQ, and TIQ scores respectively [11].

-Revised Child Anxiety and Depression Scale (RCADS)

-RCADS was used to assess anxiety and depressive symptoms [11, 16].
-It includes both a self-report and a parent-report version, each containing 47 questions addressing anxiety symptoms (31 questions), depressive symptoms (10 questions), and obsessive-compulsive disorder (OCD; 6 questions).
+Revised Child Anxiety and Depression Scale (RCADS) RCADS was used to assess anxiety and depressive symptoms [11, 16].
+It includes both a self-report and a parentreport version, each containing 47 questions addressing anxiety symptoms (31 questions), depressive symptoms (10 questions), and obsessive-compulsive disorder (OCD; six questions).
 Higher scores indicate greater presence of global and specific anxious, depression, and OCD symptoms.
 Psychometric studies have demonstrated reliable and valid measurements in the Serbian version applied in this study [17, 18].
-Cronbach's α coefficients for the self-report version were ≥ 0.70 for all scores except for the depression subscale (0.50) [11].
-For the parent-report version, the social phobia and OCD subscales had α coefficients of 0.57 and 0.41, respectively, while all other subscale scores had $\alpha \geq 0.7815$ [11].
+Cronbach's a coefficients for the self-report version were ≥ 0.70 for all scores except for the depression subscale (0.50) [11].
+For the parent-report version, the social phobia and OCD subscales had a coefficients of 0.57 and 0.41, respectively, while all other subscale scores had $\alpha \ge 0.7815$ [11].

-Nisonger Child Behavior Rating Form TIO Version (NCBRF) was used to evaluate behavior [11].
-This questionnaire, completed by parents only, consists of 64 questions rated on a Likert scale from 0 (never) to 3 (always).
+Nisonger Child Behavior Rating Form TIQ Version (NCBRF)

+This rating form was used to evaluate behavior [11].
+The questionnaire, completed by parents only, consists of 64 questions rated on a Likert scale from 0 (never) to 3 (always).
 Scores are calculated by summing item responses.
-ADHD symptoms are assessed through the hyperactivity and inattention subscales, disruptive behavior disorder (DBD) symptoms through conduct and compliance subscales, and total externalizing symptoms through the sum of the previous scores.
+ADHD symptoms are assessed through the hyperactivity and inattention subscales, disruptive behavior disorder symptoms through conduct and compliance subscales, and total externalizing symptoms through the sum of the previous scores.
 Higher scores indicate greater behavioral difficulties.
 The questionnaire has demonstrated reliability and validity.
-In this study, internal consistency reliability measured by Cronbach's α was ≥ 0.76 for all scores except for the hyperactivity subscale (0.56) [11].
+In this study, internal consistency reliability measured by Cronbach's α was \geq 0.76 for all scores except for the hyperactivity subscale (0.56) [11].